 - Xiaomi 10000 mAh Power Bank – For me, I know I’m going to be going through a lot of power throughout the day on my devices (especially my phone).
 This is my safety net to know that I’ll always be able to charge USB devices during the day if I need to.

 - Mini Tissue Pack

-- Oakley Holbrook Sunglasses – Big fan of Oakley.
+- Oakley Holbrook Sunglasses – I’m a huge fan of Oakley sunglasses.

 - Sea To Summit Travel Wallet – I don’t like using my leather wallet from back home because I need something a bit more rugged and something I don’t care if it gets poorly treated.
 This wallet is great because it has a zippered component for coins and has tons of slots and dividers.

-- Oceanic OCS Dive Computer – Yes it’s a dive computer but I use it as a normal watch a lot of the times because it’s got the sporty rubber bands and is completely waterproof (duh!).
+- Oceanic OCS Dive Computer – Yes it’s a dive computer but I use it as a normal watch a lot of the times because it’s got the sporty rubber bands and is completely waterproof.

 For the first time (ever??), I’ll be going with a very minimal gadget set aside from my camera.
 Since I want to focus on my photography, I’m ditching my video gear.
 Also wanting to stay light I’m also foregoing the laptop.
 I think my iPhone 6 will be up for the challenge!